umamags/hwtebot/data/nlu.md

 - please take my application on priority as I have some corporate trip coming week
 - why is my application taking so much time
 - where is the delivery of my card stuck
+- my [travel application has got stuck](desc) and i need to know the details

 ## intent:srnumber
 - SR [SR12345RE](SR)